ethz-asl/lidar_align/README.md

 # lidar_align

 ## A simple method for finding the extrinsic calibration between a 3D lidar and a 6-dof pose sensor
 The method makes use of the property that pointclouds from lidars appear more 'crisp' when the calibration is correct.
-The system attempts to find the transform between a lidar and the given poses such that the distance between any two lidar points in the resulting fused pointcloud is minimized.
-Poses can be provided as a TransformStamped message or in Maplab's CSV format

-This library is pretty new and only tested on a couple of datasets, so expect some issues when you first run it.
+It does this as follows:
+1) A transformation between the lidar and pose sensor is set.
+2) The poses are used in combination with the above transformation to fuse all the lidar points into a single pointcloud.
+3) The sum of the distance between each point and its nearest neighbour is found.
+This process is repeated in an optimization that attempts to find the transformation that minimizes this distance.

 ## Estimation proceedure
 For most systems the node can be run without tuning the parameters.
 By default two optimizations are performed, a rough global optimzation followed by a local refinement.

+The node will load all messages of type `sensor_msgs/PointCloud2` from the given ROS bag for use as the lidar scans to process.
+The poses can either be given in the same bag file as `geometry_msgs/TransformStamped` messages or in a seperate CSV file that follows the format of [Maplab](https://github.com/ethz-asl/maplab).

 ## CSV format